Protestantism and Islam: Relations with Persia

 At about the same time England also maintained a significant relationship with Persia.
 In 1616, a trade agreement was reached between Shah Abbas and the East India Company and in 1622 "a joint Anglo-Persian force expelled the Portuguese and Spanish traders from the Persian Gulf" in the Capture of Ormuz.

 A group of English adventurers, led by Robert Shirley had a key role in modernizing the Persian army and developing its contacts with the West.
 In 1624, Robert Shirley led an embassy to England in order to obtain trade agreements.

 Later relations

 These unique relations between Protestantism and Islam mainly took place during the 16th and 17th century.
 The ability of Protestant nations to disregard Papal bans, and therefore to establish freer commercial and other types of relations with Muslim and pagan countries, may partly explain their success in developing influence and markets in areas previously discovered by Spain and Portugal.
 Progressively however, Protestantism became able to consolidate itself and became less dependent on external help.
 At the same time, the power of the Ottoman Empire waned from its 16th century peak, making attempts at alliance and conciliation less relevant.
 However, in 1796 the Treaty of Tripoli (between the United States of America and the Subjects of Tripoli of Barbary) noted "that no pretext arising from religious opinions shall ever produce an interruption of the harmony existing between the two countries."

+During the Seven Years' War, Protestant Kingdom of Prussia signed a treaty of friendship in 1761 with the Ottoman Empire but an anti-Hapsburg alliance was rejected by the Sublime Porte.
+Fearing the Orthodox-Protestant Russo-Prussian alliance, the Habsburg monarchy forged a secret alliance with the Ottoman Empire accepting it as a part of the European great powers in 1771.
+Prussia would later oppose the Last Turkish War and form an alliance with the Ottomans against Austria in 1790 which ended in a permanent peace treaty.
+The Protestant Triple Alliance sought Russia and Austria to accept a peace based on the status quo and Prussia and Great Britain made war threats but only Sweden joined the war on Ottoman side.